 From the bus turning area at the end of the lower Mam Tor road, head west through the gate toward the large worked-out rake.
 On the left is the large obvious entrance to Odin Cave.
 The lower gorge is fenced-off by the National Trust due to rockfalls.
 Head up the slope to the right (north) side of the gorge and take a short path around the rim to the back corner.
 Rig a pull-through from the large tree above (30m rope required), to drop onto boulder platform by the entrance in the gorge.
 Two further resin anchors are provided to rig a pull-through down the gorge when exiting (30m rope).

-The following text describes the 'trade route' P-anchored by DCA, with permission from the landowner, The National Trust.
-All other sections of the mine are unstable, uncertain and not recommended.
+The following text mostly describes the 'trade route' P-anchored by DCA, with permission from the landowner, The National Trust.
+All other sections of the mine are not P-bolted and therefore not recommended at present.

-Ideal and safest approach is from above the gorge on the north side, on shale, with a pull-through from large tree on north side (30m rope required) and descending into gorge - additional DMM anchor at top of limestone contact if (risky) single-drop preferred.
-Entrance to the mine is via lower section of the right-hand (north) vein fissure - left entrance is 10m deep with no anchors, but access is possible inside.
+Ideal and safest approach is from above the gorge on the north side, on shale, with a pull-through from large tree on north side (30m rope required) and descending into gorge - additional DMM anchor at top of limestone contact if a (riskier) single drop preferred.
+Entrance to the mine is via lower section of the right-hand (north) vein fissure only - the left fissure is 10m deep with a loose lip and no anchors, but access is possible inside.
 When exiting, 2 P-anchors on north wall allow for pull-through down the gorge (30m rope required) to safety.

 |Entrance descent||30m rope (pull-through)|